 I believe passionately in protecting our natural environment.
 As a parent, I want to do all that I can to ensure that the world which we pass on to the next generation is greener and more sustainable.
-My priorities are to make sure that constituents continue to have access to green spaces and that brownfield sites are considered first when it comes to future housing arrangements.
+I have joined the Conservative Environment Network's Parliamentary Caucus to campaign on this.
 I am keeping this webpage updated with the latest support, information, and opportunities.
-I would also welcome your feedback on this subject, so please do not hesitate to get in touch should you have any queries, feedback, or comments.
+I would also welcome your feedback on this, one of our generation's most important issues.

 - Air pollution poses one of the biggest environmental threats to public health.
 Our ambitious plan is to decarbonise transport, improve air quality, and support more active forms of travel, including the £3.8 billion already investing to clean up our air.
 Wolverhampton is part of the 2017 UK plan to tackle roadside nitrogen dioxide concentrations.
-For Wolverhampton, this includes the retrofitting of existing bus fleet and the implementation of traffic management measures.
+For Wolverhampton, this includes the retrofitting of the existing bus fleet and the implementation of traffic management measures.

 Cycling and Walking

 - I am pleased that Ministers have pledged to invest an additional £2 billion in cycling and walking and committed to publishing a national cycling plan, as well as an updated Cycling and Walking Investment Strategy.
 The first stage of this £2 billion investment will be a £250 million emergency active travel fund.
 The Fund is intended to deliver new pop-up cycle lanes with protected space for cycling, cycle and bus-only corridors, safer junctions and wider pavements.
 Wolverhampton has received more than £1 million in funding to enhance transport infrastructure and improve access for pedestrians and cyclists.